valejmdev/cutedoglunapp1/assets/docs/readmepages/TESTING.md

 7. Type 'git clone' and paste the URL copied in step 3.
 8. Press 'Enter' and the project is cloned.

-Further Information on how to deploy the project on VSCode and even more can be found [here](https://github.com/MicrosoftDocs/visualstudio-docs/blob/main/docs/get-started/tutorial-open-project-from-repo.md)!
+Further Information on how to deploy the project on VS Code and even more can be found [here](https://github.com/MicrosoftDocs/visualstudio-docs/blob/main/docs/get-started/tutorial-open-project-from-repo.md)!